apsislabs/apsisio/_posts/2016-04-17-communicating-estimates.md

 #### Precision and Probability Distributions

-Software estimates are usually presented as a single value — the expected duration of the project.
+Software estimates are usually presented as a single value --- the expected duration of the project.
 "This project should take about 8 weeks".
 Unfortunately, estimates are more complicated than this.
-We usually represent an estimate as a probability distribution [^2].
-Given our expected duration of 8 weeks, there are _many_ [^3] possible probability distributions.
+We usually represent an estimate as a probability distribution[^2].
+Given our expected duration of 8 weeks, there are _many_[^3] possible probability distributions.

 {% include components/image.html url="posts/communicating-estimates/probability-distributions.png" caption="Various probability distributions that can produce the statement: &quot;The project should take about 8 weeks&quot;." alt="Graph of several probability distributions" %}